Tkach, WCG and UCG

 The AICF also created a new glossy secular coffee-table commercial magazine called Quest with a circulation of several hundred thousand copies, featuring articles antithetical to church teachings; bought the book publisher Everest House and funded the motion picture Paper Moon starring Tatum O’Neal.

-Herbert W. Armstrong, in the company of Stanley Rader, began using his new masonic contacts, introducing himself to any world leader who held political power willing to meet with the aging grandfatherly figure while receiving expensive gifts such as Stueben crystal and a large donation of cash; in exchange for a photo op with himself in the presence of and apparently accepted by these leaders.
+Herbert W. Armstrong, in the company of Stanley Rader, began using his new masonic contacts, introducing himself to any world leader who held political power willing to meet with the aging grandfatherly figure while receiving expensive gifts such as Stueben crystal and a large donation of cash in exchange for a photo in the presence of and apparently accepted by these leaders.

-Buying the respect from the worldly that he had always craved, for the price of tens of thousands of dollars per photo op and at the cost of perverting the Gospel message of warning and repentance, as well as siphoning off tens of millions of dollars AWAY from the declared work of the church.
+In this way Herbert bought the “respect” of the worldly that he had always craved, for the price of tens of thousands of dollars per photo op and at the cost of perverting the Gospel message of warning and repentance, as well as siphoning off tens of millions of dollars AWAY from the declared work of the church and enriching Stan Rader.

 Armstrong sold his new AICF portfolio approach to the church membership, as being a “new phase” in preaching the gospel of Jesus Christ.
-However, that gospel message had now changed to a watered down ecumenical mix of lip-service to commandments like the Sabbath, while rejecting what God said about how to keep the commandments.
+However, that gospel message had now changed to a watered down ecumenical vague meaningless presentation.

 Then Rader and HWA claimed that Rader was baptized in Hong Kong, this putting Rader in a better position for his power struggle with GTA.

-Because of the huge rip off of scores of millions by Rader, the church was continually teetering close to bankruptcy; and a power struggle developed between Rader and Herbert’s son GTA.
+Because of the huge rip off of scores of millions by Rader, the church was continually teetering close to bankruptcy; and a power struggle developed between Rader and Herbert’s son Garner Ted Armstrong.

 Ted fired Rader in early ’78 [with his father’s support] and then changed advertising agencies for the WCG, from one owned by Rader to another agency.